ponylang/ponylang-website/content/discover/index.md

 ### Batteries required

 If your project is going to succeed or fail based on the size of community around the tools you are using, Pony is not a good choice for you.
 While it's possible to write stable, high-performance applications using Pony, you will have to do a decent amount of work.
 The pool of open source, ready to use Pony libraries is very small.
-If it's not in the standard library than odds are you are going to have to add it yourself, either by writing it from scratch in Pony or by wrapping an existing C library using Pony's excellent [C-FFI](https://tutorial.ponylang.org/c-ffi/) functionality.
+If it's not in the standard library then odds are you are going to have to add it yourself, either by writing it from scratch in Pony or by wrapping an existing C library using Pony's excellent [C-FFI](https://tutorial.ponylang.org/c-ffi/) functionality.

 ### Tooling